-Over time the amount of your interest will be over $2000.
-Your statement should have a box that shows you how long it will take you to pay off the card if you make the minimum payment, as well as the amount you need to pay each month to pay off the credit card in three years.
-Your statement should also include the number of years it will take you to pay off your credit cards if you only make the minimum payments.
+If you're wondering how long it will take you to pay off a credit card, check your credit card statement.
+There should be a section that shows you how long it will take you to pay off the card if you make the minimum payment, as well as the amount you need to pay each month to pay off the credit card in three years.

 Change Your Situation

 It can be discouraging to realize that you have years of credit card payments ahead of you.
 But there is hope.
 If you stop using your credit cards and focus on getting out of debt, you can change the situation.

 It may take serious lifestyle changes and a moratorium on spending for a short period, but it will be worth the hard work and sacrifice to get out of credit card debt.

 You may want to consider getting a second job or consider implementing as many savings strategies as possible to save more money and pay off debt more quickly.
 If you do not have a budget, now is the time to start to make lasting changes.
 You may also want to look at your income and expenses to determine if you need a long-term solution, such as a job change that results in you earning more money.

 Continuing to use your credit cards will only worsen the situation.
 Don't assume that because you can meet the minimum payment requirements on your cards that you are OK financially.
 Making minimum payments on your credit card debt will not get you out of debt, and is not a long-term solution.

 Keep in mind that credit card debt drastically reduces your spending power.
 If you have too much, it can limit your choices when you decide to buy a home or a car.
 What's more, many credit card purchases are on goods or services that have no lasting value.
 Purchasing a consumer good using a credit card is not a smart financial move.